mosalut/dsysbdoc/en/paper.md

 ### Transaction Types
 - _coinbase_: Rewards miners for maintaining the network.
 The transaction fees are also added to the _coinbase_ reward.
-The initial coinbase reward per block is 500 DSB.
+The initial coinbase reward per block is 500 _DSB_.
 The reward is halved every 157,680 blocks (approximately 3 years, similar to Bitcoin), and this halving occurs three times.
 After the final halving, the reward directly decreases to 0, lasting a total of about 9 years.
 After that, only transaction fees remain as miner rewards, with no additional block rewards.

-Based on this, the total supply of DSB can be calculated as:
+Based on this, the total supply of __DSB__ can be calculated as:

 ```
 157680 * 500 + 157680 * 250 + 157680 * 125 = 137,970,000